biocypher/clinical-knowledge-graph/README.md

 Poetry will create a virtual environment according to your configuration (either centrally or in the project folder).
 You can activate it by running `poetry shell` inside the project directory.

+### Run the CKG

+For getting the data from the CKG, an instance of the CKG needs to be running in Neo4j.
+For setting this up, please refer to the [CKG docs](https://ckg.readthedocs.io/en/latest/ckg_builder/graphdb-builder.html#building-ckg-s-graph-database-from-a-dump-file).

+### Configuration

+Now the credentials for the CKG Neo4j instance need to be configured within the [CKGAdapter](https://github.com/biocypher/clinical-knowledge-graph/blob/main/ckgb/adapter.py).

 ## Projects
 Three concepts are represented in this repository: